 Within the Pressure Cooker, students tackle real, contemporary challenges based on the Design Thinking method.
 The Pressure Cooker can be either on-campus or online, and has successfully been implemented in numerous courses, in every year of study, throughout and beyond the UvA.
 Read more about the Pressure Cooker Design Thinking

 Although we see many innovative initiatives throughout the Netherlands and Belgium, interdisciplinary education has not yet become a part of regular higher education.
 To fully integrate knowledge from different disciplines and gain a fuller understanding of our complex society in transition, we need a new educational approach.
-That is why the IIS has started building an active interdisciplinary education network in the Netherlands (and the rest of the world) to join forces and together define the standards of Interdisciplinary Education.
+That is why the IIS has built an active interdisciplinary education network in the Netherlands (and the rest of the world) to join forces and define the standards of Interdisciplinary Education together.

-This resulted, among other things, in the idea to organize the first National Interdisciplinary Education (NIE) conference in 2017 for all academic and applied universities in the Netherlands and Belgium.
+This resulted in organising the first National Interdisciplinary Education (NIE) conference in 2017 for all academic and applied universities in the Netherlands and Belgium.
 The conference takes place annually at a different Dutch university.
 For more information, visit the website www.nie-conference.nl.